dngulin/ksi/Documentation~/api/T.ManagedRefList.1.g.md

 Parameters
 - `self` — list to get capacity

-Returns capacity of the given list (zero if the buffer is deallocated)
+Returns capacity of the list (zero if the buffer is deallocated).

 ### \(in ManagedRefList\<T\>\).CopyTo\(ref ManagedRefList\<T\>\)